What the FDA Approval of Lecanemab Means for Patients and Families: A Q&A with MBWC Clinicians

-On January 6, 2023, the U.S. Food and Drug Administration (FDA) approved lecanemab (brandname Leqembi) via the Accelerated Approval pathway to treat Alzheimer’s disease.
+On July 6, 2023, the U.S. Food and Drug Administration (FDA) fully approved lecanemab (brandname Leqembi) to treat very early Alzheimer’s disease.
 Our clinic team at the Memory and Brain Wellness Center would like to share some information about this newest therapy with our patients and community.

 What is lecanemab?

 Lecanemab is a newly approved medication for the treatment of Alzheimer’s disease and is marketed under the brand name Leqembi.
-Lecanemab is administered in the form of an intravenous (IV) infusion every 2 weeks.
+Lecanemab is administered in the form of an intravenous (IV) infusion every 2 weeks, for a period of up to 18 months.

 How does lecanemab work?

 Amyloid-beta protein accumulates in the form of plaques in the brains of people with Alzheimer’s disease.
 This amyloid accumulation is thought to contribute to the cognitive decline seen in the disease.
-Lecanemab is an antibody that targets the amyloid beta deposits and allows a person’s immune system to remove the plaques from the brain.
+Lecanemab is an antibody that specifically binds to amyloid beta and allows a person’s immune system to remove the plaques from the brain.
+Studies with lecanemab consistently show marked reduction in the amount of amyloid accumulation in the brain.

 Is lecanemab a cure for Alzheimer’s?

-No. Though lecanemab is one of the first FDA -approved treatments to address the underlying biology of Alzheimer’s disease, it is not a cure.
+No. Though lecanemab is one of the first FDA -approved treatments to favorably affect the underlying biology of Alzheimer’s disease, it is not a cure.
 According to the FDA, the reduction in amyloid plaques produced by this medication is reasonably likely to lead to a slowing in the clinical decline due to the disease.
+In the clinical trial that led to FDA approval, clinical decline was slowed by 27% relative to the placebo group, over 18 months of treatment.

-It is also important to point out that lecanemab was studied in people living with early Alzheimer’s disease and mild cognitive impairment (MCI) due to Alzheimer’s who showed evidence of a buildup of amyloid plaques in the brain.
+It is also important to point out that lecanemab has only been studied in people living with early Alzheimer’s disease and mild cognitive impairment (MCI) due to Alzheimer’s who showed evidence of a buildup of amyloid plaques in the brain (proven by biomarkers in spinal fluid or PET scans).
 The therapy has not yet been tested on people with moderate or more advanced cases of Alzheimer’s or on individuals with other forms of dementia.

 What type of diagnostic testing is required before starting this medication?